-The amount of diesel (apart from the years 2014, 2015, 2017 and 2019) and LPG in DEA industry not being used by non-road machinery is included in the sectors, "Combustion in manufacturing industry" (0301) and "Non-industrial combustion plants" (0203) in the Danish emission inventory.
+The amount of diesel and LPG in DEA industry not being used by non-road machinery is included in the sectors, "Combustion in manufacturing industry" (0301) and "Non-industrial combustion plants" (0203) in the Danish emission inventory.

 For recreational craft, the calculated fuel consumption totals for diesel and gasoline in the DCE model are subsequently subtracted from the DEA fishery sector.
 For gasoline, the DEA reported fuel consumption for fisheries is far too small to outbalance the bottom up fuel consumption for recreational craft, and hence the missing fuel amount is taken from the DEA road transport sector in order to fill the fuel gap.